Parliamentary.ai

 Overview

-This bill aims to regulate the professions of counsellors and psychotherapists in England and Wales, making the Health and Care Professions Council (HCPC) their regulatory body.
-It also seeks to ban conversion therapy practices and establish a code of conduct for registered practitioners.
+This bill aims to regulate the professions of counsellor and psychotherapist in the UK, bringing them under the umbrella of the Health and Care Professions Council (HCPC).
+It also criminalizes conversion therapy practices that aim to change a person's sexual orientation or gender identity.

 Description

-• Conversion Therapy Prohibition: The bill criminalizes the practice or offer of conversion therapy—defined as any attempt to change a person's sexual orientation or gender identity or suppress its expression.
-This is only applicable in England and Wales.
+• Prohibition of Conversion Therapy: The bill makes it a criminal offence to practice or offer conversion therapy, defined as any therapy attempting to change a person's sexual orientation or gender identity, or suppress its expression.
+The penalty is a fine.

-• Code of Conduct: A code of conduct for registered practitioners will be established, prohibiting actions like grooming, sexual activity with clients, coercive control, and mandating evidence-based therapy.
-This code includes provisions for investigation and potential disciplinary action, including removal from the register.
-The Bill specifies automatic permanent removal from the register for breaching sections of the code relating to grooming, sexual activity and coercive control.
+• Code of Conduct: The HCPC will establish a code of conduct for registered practitioners, prohibiting actions such as grooming, sexual activity with clients, coercive control, and mandating evidence-based therapy.
+Breaches can lead to disciplinary action, including removal from the register.

 Government Spending